Workflow Scenarios Guide

 copilot = MultiScenarioCopilot()

-result = copilot.run("Review changes in path/to/changes.diff")
+result = copilot.run("Review changes in the executor module")

-10. Cross-Repository Analysis¶
+10. Cross-Repository Analysis

 Cross-module dependency analysis, duplication between repositories.